ZenKhalil/GuessNumber/README.md

 ## Demo

-You can try the game live at: [Demo Link](https://guessnumber-rkf0.onrender.com)
+You can try the game live at: [Demo Link](https://guessnumber-rkf0.onrender.com) or Github Pages here: https://zenkhalil.github.io/GuessNumber/

 ## Features